Bonelab/spineFE-benchmark/README.md

 ### nii_files/
 This folder contains example `.nii.gz` files, including:

-- Calibrated and resampled CT images
+- Calibrated and resampled CT images cropped for each (unfractured) vertebra label (e.g. _vertebra_20 = L1, see Verse19 labelling for more information)
 - Cropped and relabeled segmentation masks

 The full dataset of cropped NIfTI files must be downloaded from OSF [insert link] and processed accordingly.